MRoc/microservice-nodejs-2/README.md

 - Run `doctl kubernetes cluster kubeconfig save <cluster-name>` (microservice-nodejs-cluster)
 - Run `kubectl get nodes` to see if there are any nodes

 - Create access token in Docker Hub
 - Store token on the project settings "secret" in GitHub as DOCKER_USERNAME and DOCKER_PASSWORD

 - Create access token in Digital Ocean
 - Store token on project settings "secret" in GitHub as DIGITALOCEAN_ACCESS_TOKEN

+- Create secrets for JWT and Stripe as described under `Secret` section.

 ## Locally